-Orlando, Florida (CNN) -- An Orlando, Florida, airport official wants to join the small group of U.S. airports who use a private company to screen passengers instead of the Transportation Security Administration.
+Orlando, Florida (CNN) -- An Orlando, Florida, airport official wants to do away with the Transportation Security Administration and use a private firm to screen passengers.

 "Airports are unique...one size doesn't fit all," Dale told CNN's American Morning on Friday.
 Dale says his board and staff have been looking at other airports that provide their own security in preparation for making the switch at Orlando Sanford International Airport.
 Dale says his research shows that using a private security screening company would be "more efficient and more enjoyable to the public."